inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

   iprint =  3600         !
 Print interval for LTRANS output (s); 3600 = every hour
   iprinto=     0         !
 Initial delay in printing after Ext0, (in seconds)
                          ! (leave iprinto=0 to start printing at Ext0)
-  dt =      432000       !
+  dt =      3600         !
 External time step=duration between hydro model predictions (s)
   idt    =  120          !
 Internal (particle tracking) time step (s) Ext0   =  0            !
 Initial time t0 (in seconds)
 $end
 ```

-`iprinto` and `Ext0` are specific to the Zlev version, they allow a relative interpretation of the time of release of the particles defined in the `Iniparloc_[...].csv` files and permit to print this relative time in the output files of the model.
+`iprinto` and `Ext0` are specific to the Zlev version: they allow a relative interpretation of the time of release of the particles defined in the `Iniparloc_[...].csv` files and permit to print this relative time in the output files of the model.

-Another new possibility is the possibility to provide negative `dt` and  `idt` for backward tracking, which can be enable for (non-merged-in-time) hydrodynamic files if the user provides a negative `filestep` (see section 6.10).
+Another new feature is the possibility to provide negative `dt` and `idt` for backward tracking, which can be enabled for (non-merged-in-time) hydrodynamic files, if the user provides a negative `filestep` (see section 6.10).

 ##### 6.3 Hydrodynamic parameters